-If schools and colleges are in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, they should consult with their LADO.
+If Schools and colleges are in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, they should consult with their LADO.

-15. Complaints procedure
+15. Complaint's procedure

 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying or belittling a pupil or discriminating against them in some way.
 Complaints are managed by the headteacher, other members of the senior leadership team and governors.
-An explanation of the complaints procedure is included in the safeguarding information for parents and pupils.
+An explanation of the complaint's procedure is included in the safeguarding information for parents and pupils.

-Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
+Complaints from staff are dealt with under the School's complaints and disciplinary and grievance procedures.
+(Also refer to Low level concerns).

-Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.
+Complaints which escalate into a child protection concern will automatically be managed under the School's child protection procedures.

-16.Staff reporting concerns about a colleague or other adult who works with children (Whistleblowing)
+16. Staff reporting concerns about a colleague or other adult who works with children (Whistleblowing)